Finding belonging in a lost ecosystem...

 DROWNING BAY

-To stay free Allison must keep a secret from a young refugee boy: his activist mother is never coming home.
-With the hacking skills that sent her to prison, she has, on her release, discovered the activist’s unpublished blog.
-She’s left her family and her adopted boy, to fight for the bay.
+With the hacking skills that sent her to prison, she has, on parole, discovered the activist’s unpublished blog.
+The activist has left her family and her adopted boy–to fight for the bay.

 Does she lose her way in this heartbreakingly real eco-thriller?